afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/supabase_implementation_plan-version-2.md

 5) there should be not sent icon, read icons, delivered icon and read icon and its completely realtime in the both side sender and reciver according to the professional approach

-makesure every things should be realtime and e=working well according to best practoces of the supabase and current flow of this project
+makesure every things should be realtime and working well according to best practoces of the supabase and current flow of this project and ui should be slim like in the slack